Brownster/agent-webrtc/docs/Complete Lifecycle Walk Through.md

 }
 ```

-**Note:** The `sendData` function now contains conditional logic for the new `mtls` option.
-When this option (exposed as **Use mTLS Proxy**) is enabled, metrics are sent through the configured `proxyUrl` with the provided API key; otherwise they are posted directly to the Pushgateway.
+**Note:** The `sendData` function now checks the `useProxy` option.
+When enabled, it forwards metrics to the configured `proxyUrl` using the provided API key for mTLS authentication instead of sending directly to the Pushgateway.

 **Function: `pushgatewayClient.sendData()`**
 ```javascript